(Also known as a Fractured Metacarpal)

 Physiotherapy for a metacarpal fracture

 Physiotherapy treatment is vital in all patients with this condition to hasten healing, ensure an optimal outcome and reduce the likelihood of recurrence.
+The majority of physiotherapy typically occurs following confirmation that the fracture has healed or following surgery to stabilise the fracture.
 Treatment may comprise:

 - soft tissue massage